saralinse/Sara_Linse_1/README.md

 # Data analysis in science
 Nowadays I mainly write Python Scripts for data anlysis including the analysis of SPR data.
 # Contact Diagrams
-The first Python Script that I have posted here on Github produces Contact Diagrams (PDBfilte_to_contactplot.py).
+The first Python Script that I have posted here on Github produces a Contact Diagram (PDBfilte_to_contactplot.py).
-Not very original of course, but this script allows he user to easily define the atom type investigated and the distance cutoff as well as the number of cutoffs applied and the color for display.
+Not very original of course, but this script allows the user to easily define the atom type investigated and the distance cutoff as well as the number of cutoffs applied and the color for display.

 # Data anlysis in sports